 -

-Ian Buchanan is the founding editor of Deleuze and Guattari Studies and the author The Incomplete Project of Schizoanalysis.
+Ian Buchanan is Professor of Critical Theory and Cultural Studies in the School of Humanities and Social Inquiry at the University of Wollongong.
+He is the founding editor of the journal Deleuze and Guattari Studies and the author of The Incomplete Project of Schizoanalysis.
 He has just completed a book on Deleuze and Guattari’s concept of affect.